quocchuong2405/my-demo-ML/README.md

-# my-demo-ML
+# ML algorithms demo
-My demo for some machine learning algorithms using sklearn.
+My demo for some machine learning algorithms.